 Dr Richard Mochelle

-Following from Richard’s first day introduction to ethics, this all-day workshop introduces participants to the range of ethical and system design choices – beyond the mainly agricultural focus of the PDC – choices which he argues each of us needs to consider and agree upon if we want a sustainable and just future world.
-While this new ‘PLUS’ offering of the PDC has a strong theoretical component, it is balanced with challenging participatory exercises.
+On Day 1 Richard introduces the essentials of Ethics, and how we can explore a range of ethical and system design choices – beyond the mainly agricultural focus of the PDC – choices which he argues each of us needs to consider and agree upon if we want a sustainable and just future world.
+Another Session explores what could develop for Urban culture if people were to serioulsy create better Sustainable technologies and behaviours.

 Springing from an early career in architecture, Richard’s career segued into environmental design education, future education and subsequently into moral, political and systems philosophy.
 His academic pursuit has been augmented by 3 decades of experimentation with school and community groups in search of effective ways to enable individuals to explore and envision ethically-based alternative futures.